-Take a look at the ingredients label of just about any energy-boosting supplement and you may just spot guarana on the list.
+Take a look at the ingredients label of just about any energy-boosting supplement, in particular thermogenic supplements, and you may just spot guarana on the list.
 Derived from an Amazonian fruit, guarana has long been revered for its incredible effects on health.
 It has been used to treat a variety of ailments throughout history.

 What Is Guarana?

 Guarana, also known by its scientific name Paullinia cupana, is a type of climbing plant that is native to the Amazon.
 This plant is prized for the seeds from its powerful fruit.
 It belongs to the soapberry family of plants and is closely related to longan fruit (also known as “dragon eye fruit”) as well as other fruit varieties like lychee and ackee.